-Commercial fishery discard mortality
+Directed commercial fishery discard mortality

-Discard mortality includes all Pacific halibut that are captured during the directed commercial fishery, are subsequently estimated to die, but that do not become part of the landed catch.
+Directed (targeted) commercial fishery discard mortality includes all Pacific halibut that are captured during the directed commercial fishery, are subsequently estimated to die, but that do not become part of the landed catch.
 There are three main sources of discard mortality:

-1) fish that are estimated to have been captured by fishing gear that was lost during fishing operations,

-- 2) fish that are discarded for regulatory reasons (e.g., the vessel's trip limit or harvester's IFQ limit have been exceeded), and - 3) fish that are captured and discarded because they are below the legal size limit of 32 inches (81.3 cm).
+- 1) fish that are estimated to have been captured by fishing gear that was lost during fishing operations, - 2) fish that are discarded for regulatory reasons (e.g., the vessel's trip limit or harvester's IFQ limit have been exceeded), and - 3) fish that are captured and discarded because they are below the legal size limit of 32 inches (81.3 cm).